North Korea's Kim suspends military plans against South: KCNA

 The impoverished country is subject to multiple UN Security Council sanctions over its banned weapons programmes.

+But the CMC meeting discussed "bolstering the war deterrent", KCNA said, and Leif-Eric Easley, a professor at Ewha University in Seoul, told AFP it was "by no means done threatening South Korea".

-Since early June, Kim Yo Jong has been the face of Pyongyang's highly aggressive stance toward the South over anti-North leaflets.
+Since early June, Kim Yo Jong -- a key adviser to her brother, and mooted as potential successor -- has been the face of Pyongyang's highly aggressive stance toward the South over anti-North leaflets.

-The North blew up the liaison office after she warned days before that it would soon be seen "completely collapsed", and later she called the South's Moon -- who has long favoured engagement with Pyongyang -- "disgusting" and apparently "insane".
+North Korea blew up the liaison office days after she warned it would soon be seen "completely collapsed", and later she called the South's Moon -- who has long favoured engagement with Pyongyang -- "disgusting" and apparently "insane".

-Pyongyang has also said it has millions of anti-Seoul propaganda leaflets ready to send to the South as retaliation.
+Pyongyang has also said it has millions of anti-Seoul propaganda leaflets ready to send to South Korea as retaliation.